 How do I learn how to use eLearn?

 You can attend a course online to learn how to use eLearn.
-Each semester, we schedule several sessions where you can complete the seminar and have someone available to help you get started or answer your questions.
-If you cannot attend a scheduled session, you can complete the seminar online and call the Distance Education Helpdesk if you need assistance.
+Each semester, we schedule several sessions where you can learn how to navigate and submit assignments in eLearn.
+If you cannot attend a scheduled session, you can call the Distance Education Helpdesk if you need assistance at 731-425-2623 or submit a HelpDesk ticket.

 Distance Learning Classes